 In the digital age of screenshots, copy-paste options, and scanning, the rules about what can be duplicated start to get a little blurry.
 Here are a few slip-ups to avoid when it comes to scanning!

-While a scanning mistake might not seem like such a big deal in a world where security breaches, network failures, and computer crashes exist, the truth is that you get into some sensitive legal territory when you set out to scan something.
+While a document scanning mistake might not seem like such a big deal in a world where security breaches, network failures, and computer crashes exist, the truth is that you get into some sensitive legal territory when you set out to scan something.
 Certain things can be duplicated safely and legally, but other things, not so much.
 While it can be tricky to know what to scan and what not to scan, there are a few simple guidelines that can help you out.

 Here are some "scanning slip-ups" to avoid in your workplace!